*Update* BCC have won the Harp Hilly 100 shield for the 5th consecutive year in a row with 58 riders completing the ride.

 A special mention to ex-chair Michael Gower who made the journey up from Kent to ride with the club.

 Soon everyone was underway, feeling the cold but soon warming up with the hills of the Chilterns.
 There was the distinct possibility of punctures and one or two members had this misfortune but everyone rode in groups so help and support was at hand.

 Club racer Simon Pearce whistled solo round the course in 3 hr 16 min at an average 19.5 mph with a slow puncture!
 Simon is well on his way to superhero status!

 Everyone had a great (albeit cold) ride and the club have now received official confirmation that we have retained the Harp Hilly Hundred Shield.
 58 riders completed with our nearest rivals, Verulam CC, having 21.
 Congratulations to all riders and supporters.
 Truly a great BCC achievement to win the trophy 5 years in a row!

 Big thanks to the HH100 organisers and Trevor Hill who captured a superb day out on camera.

-Photos available to download from Flickr…
+Harp Hilly 100 photos available to download from Flickr…